JSchalon/bachelor-thesis/README.md

 ## Versions

-### Version 0.9.0
+### Version 0.9.1
+- Release Candidate for the summative evlaution
-- Added all sign introductions
+- Added base Score for the evaluation
-- Added images to introductions where neccessary
-- Added a information modal where sign intros are located
-- Fixed texts
+- loading evaluation score at start
 - Fixed some bugs